brendanjkiely/brendanjkiely.github.io/blog_post_mcem.md

 #### Brendan Kiely, 10/28/2020
 <br>

-In order of reference:
+**Sources, In order of reference:**
-Peter Lynch and John Rothchild, *One Up on Wall Street: How to Use What You Already   Know to Make Money in the Market*, 2nd ed.
+1. Peter Lynch and John Rothchild, *One Up on Wall Street: How to Use What You Already Know to Make Money in the Market*, 2nd ed.
 (Simon & Schuster, 2000).
-Joel Greenblatt, *The Little Book That Still Beats the Market,* (John Wiley & Sons, 2010),
+2. Joel Greenblatt, *The Little Book That Still Beats the Market,* (John Wiley & Sons, 2010), 110.
- 	110.
-“Financials,” Monarch Cement Company, accessed October 22, 2020, http://monarchcement.com/investors/financials/.
+3. “Financials,” Monarch Cement Company, accessed October 22, 2020, http://monarchcement.com/investors/financials/.
-Benjamin Graham and Jason Zweig, *The Intelligent Investor: The Definitive Book on Value Investing*, Revised (Harper Business, 2006).
+4. Benjamin Graham and Jason Zweig, *The Intelligent Investor: The Definitive Book on Value Investing*, Revised (Harper Business, 2006).
-“Monarch Cement Co.
+5. “Monarch Cement Co.
 Index Comparisons,” Charles Schwab, accessed October 22, 2020.